-Note: Although configuring NHC to use secure sockets layer (SSL) protocol is an optional procedure, Cray recommends that all sites configure NHC to use SSL.
+Note: NHC is configured to use secure sockets layer (SSL) protocol by default.
+Although this setting is configurable, Cray recommends that all sites configure NHC to use SSL.

-If your site requires authentication and authorization to protect access to compute nodes, you can configure compute nodes to perform node health checking by using the openssl utility and secure sockets layer (SSL) protocol.
+If your site requires authentication and authorization to protect access to compute nodes, you can configure compute nodes to perform node health checking by using the openss1 utility and secure sockets layer (SSL) protocol.
 SSL provides optional security functionality for NHC.